Mobin977/expense-tracker/README.md

-# Expense Tracker 💰
+# 💰 Expense Tracker

-A responsive expense tracking application built with **HTML, CSS, and JavaScript** that allows users to add, view, calculate, and delete their daily expenses.
-Expense data is stored in the browser using **LocalStorage**, so expenses remain available even after refreshing the page.
+A responsive **Expense Tracker web application** built using **HTML5, CSS3, and JavaScript** that allows users to add, manage, delete, and track their daily expenses.

+The application uses **LocalStorage** to save expense data directly in the browser, so expenses remain available even after refreshing or reopening the page.

 ---